miliarch/nix_random_wallpaper/README.md

 pip install git+https://github.com/miliarch/gnome_random_wallpaper.git
 ```

-After installation, a `grw` link should land in your `$HOME/.local/bin` directory (this may vary depending on distro - it's accurate for Arch Linux).
-If this directory is in your path, the `grw` command should work without issue.
-Otherwise, you'll need to specify the full path.
+After installation, a `grw` executable link should be placed in your `$HOME/.local/bin` directory (this may vary depending on distro).
+If this directory is included in your PATH environment variable, the `grw` command should be available for use without any further steps.
+Otherwise, you'll need to either specify the full path to run the program, or add the `$HOME/.local/bin` directory to your PATH environment variable.

 Alternatively, clone this repository to your preferred installation directory and manually link `./gnome_random_wallpaper/gnome_wallpaper.py` in the execution directory of your choice.

 ## Configuration

 Default configuration can be found in [gnome_random_wallpaper/config.yaml](gnome_random_wallpaper/config.yaml).
-This file can be copied to `$HOME/.config/gnome_random_wallpaper/config.yaml` and modified to override the defaults.
+This file can copied to `$HOME/.config/gnome_random_wallpaper/config.yaml` and modified to override the default options.

+Each configuration option in the file includes an in-line comment that details its function.
+If you have any questions about how existing options behave, or requests for new options, please raise an issue in this repository.

 ## Supported display configurations